 - So Energy

 Your choice of electricity company in the UK depends partly on your area.
 Generally, you can find the bigger companies nationwide.

 To compare prices for utility companies, you can visit www.ukpower.co.uk, which is a government-backed site that provides impartial comparisons.

 In addition to this, there are numerous price comparison sites where you can check electricity and combines utility package deals.
+These include:

 Connecting and disconnecting electricity in the UK

 If you move into a new home and there is no electricity connection, you will need to contact the National Grid to arrange a connection.
 Because it can sometimes take time to arrange for a technician to do this, it’s advisable to check as early as possible to avoid being left without utilities when you arrive.
 The company will usually charge for connection.

 The National Grid is only in charge of the connection.
 It doesn’t supply the electricity, however.
 For this, you will need to choose a supplier.

 In the majority of cases, you will not need to get connected, especially if you are renting.
 However, you are expected to contact a UK electricity supplier to transfer electricity bills into your name to avoid billing confusion.